algosup/2023-2024-project-4-sportshield-team-2/Documents/Management/WeeklyReports/weeklyReportSecondWeek.md

 ## Conclusion

-The second week was a bit complicated with the problems of hardware but we tried to solve them with LEDs to simulate each state apart for the battery.
+The second week was a bit complicated with the problems of hardware but we tried to solve them with LEDs to simulate each state apart from the battery.
 The team has continued to work on the documents in particular for the technical and the test plan.
 The team has also started to reverse-engineer the existing software with LEDs.
-The team is motivated to continued the next week the work with LEDs and looking for a way to create a library for the NFC software.
+The team is motivated to continue next week's work with LEDs and looking for a way to create a library for the NFC software.